-This Samsung C49HG90 monitor's horizontal viewing angle is bad.
+This monitor's horizontal viewing angle is bad.
 As is expected of a VA-type LCD monitor, the black level is raised when viewed off-axis.
 Colors and brightness take a steeper angle to deteriorate significantly, but the range for accuracy is quite limited.

 Vertical Viewing Angle

 Color Shift from Below

 Brightness from Below

 Black Level from Below

 Unfortunately, the Samsung CHG90's vertical viewing angle is subpar.
 It can be difficult to sit in a position centered enough to avoid shifting blacks at a standard viewing distance.
 The colors and brightness fare a bit better, however, as their viewing angle behaves similarly than on a horizontal axis.